2025

 Thanks to Great Dane Brewing & Co. for hosting the Takeover night to close out the Summit on Thursday 4/17!

-Attendees and the general public can join us for this no-host evening for drinks and delicious food within walking distance from Monona Terrace Convention Center.
-Great Dane is graciously donating $1 to ITS for every beer purchased between 5:00pm-10:00pm!
+Attendees and the general public joined this no-host evening for drinks and delicious food within walking distance from Monona Terrace Convention Center.
+Great Dane graciously donated $1 to ITS for every beer purchased between 5:00pm-10:00pm!